ksator/junos-automation-with-stackstorm/README.md

 ## StackStorm integration pack for napalm
 https://github.com/StackStorm-Exchange/stackstorm-napalm
-StackStorm pack for working with network devices using the NAPALM python library
+StackStorm pack for working with network devices using the NAPALM python library.
 All Python dependencies are included in requirements.txt.
 These will be installed for you when you install the pack using st2 pack install.
+to get help with the st2 pack command, run this command:
 ```
 $ sudo st2 pack -h
 ```